featured image

 HMRC does allow a proportion of the VAT to be reclaimed where goods or services are used for both business entertainment and an identifiable business use.

-For example, services connected with the sponsorship of an event where the event is partly to entertain customers and partly to advertise to a wider audience attending or viewing the event, and capital goods such as a yacht used for both charter and business entertainment.
+For example, sponsoring an event to entertain customers and advertise to a wider audience, as well as using capital goods, such as a yacht, for both charter and business entertainment.

 VAT and staff entertainment

-Employee/staff entertainment is treated differently from business entertainment with regards to VAT.
-While VAT cannot normally be claimed back on most business entertainment expenses, businesses can claim back VAT on staff entertainment expenses.
+Employee/staff entertainment is treated differently from business entertainment with regard to VAT.
+While VAT cannot normally be claimed back on business entertainment expenses, businesses can ofter reclaim VAT on costs incurred providing entertainment or hospitality to employees such as a party or social event.

-In order for the business to be able to claim VAT back on these expenses, the following conditions must be met:
+In order for the business to be able to claim VAT back on staff entertainment expenses, the following conditions must be met:

 • The entertainment must not be provided solely to directors, partners, or sole proprietors.